 The Internal Audit Department.
 As the third line of defense, IAD is independent from all other NSCC business lines, support areas, and control functions.
 The head of IAD is the General Auditor.
 The General Auditor reports directly to the Chair of the Audit Committee and is responsible for assisting the Audit Committee in the performance of its duties.
 The Audit Committee is responsible for reviewing and approving IAD's annual budget, as well as for annually reviewing and approving IAD's structure, staffing, and resources.
-IAD evaluates NSCC's operations and internal controls to validate that NSCC is providing services in a safe and sound manner, consistent with applicable regulatory requirements and guidance.
-IAD also evaluates NSCC's operations and internal controls to assess whether NSCC and and that its Members' assets are safeguarded, and that policies, standards, and policiesand procedures are being followed.
-The results of IAD's reviews are reported to the Audit Committee at each meeting and as part of IAD's General Auditor's annual report on the control environment, and annual analysis of significant industry trends in risks and control is reviewed by the Audit Committee.
+IAD evaluates NSCC's operations and internal controls to validate that NSCC is providing services in a safe and sound manner, consistent with applicable regulatory requirements and guidance and that its Members' assets are safeguarded, and that policiesand procedures are being followed.
+The General Auditor's annual report on the control environment, and annual analysis of significant industry trends in risks and control is reviewed by the Audit Committee.